 1960s Trumpets Pendant Lamp

-Materials: Brushed aluminium lampshades, white painted inside.
-Stainless steel tubes on top.
+Materials: Brushed aluminium trumpet style lampshades, white painted inside.
+Thick stainless steel tubes on top.
 Chromed brass tubes for the wiring.
 Chromed iron canopy.
 Some plastic parts.
 White painted Bakelite sockets.

 Total Height: 110 cm / 43.30”